mezis/mezis.github.com/_drafts/remote.md

 Conversely some companies use remote workers primarily as a means to cut costs, and end-up hiring only remotes from low-wage countries.
 There's a saying about peanuts and monkeys, of course.
-But more importantly, I think they're making the same mistake as companie hiring only on-site: cutting themselves from most of the global talent pool, by limiting themselves to "low cost countries".
+But more importantly, I think they're making the same mistake as companies hiring only on-site: cutting themselves from most of the global talent pool, by limiting themselves to "low cost countries".

 For those outside the currency zone (Sterling for us), we chose to _not_ have